 What Are Partially Empty Catalytic Converters & How We Buy Them

 The Team at RRCats is committed to servicing all your scrap catalytic converter needs.
-Text us today for a quote!

 What Is A Partially Empty Catalytic Converter?

 Catalytic Converters have honeycombs inside of the canisters.
-That honeycomb is where the precious metals like palladium, platinum, and rhodium are.
-When processing scrap catalytic converters for recycling, those precious metals are what is valuable.
+That honeycomb is where precious metals like palladium, platinum, and rhodium are.
+When processing scrap catalytic converters for recycling, those precious metals are what are valuable.
 Sometimes due to the vehicle performance or the shipping of catalytic converters, could cause the honeycomb inside to break apart and even empty out from the shell.
 When that occurs, that is what we call a partially empty catalytic converter.

 How Do We Process Partially Empty Cats?